mperez-cdf/skbuild_test/myReadMe.md

 To install this package, we use scikit-build.
 This tool can create Python packages as well as "binary extensions", ie. C++ code exposed in a Python module.
 For C++ code, it uses CMake to create a build system and then compile the C++ code.
 A main way to provide a Python module is to use Pybind11.
 The CMakeLists.txt demonstrates how to download automatically Pybind11 and create a Python module from C++ code.

 # Not yet tested

-- documentation with sphinx
+- documentation with sphinx (what is pbdoc on pybind11 example ?)
 - documentation on readthedocs
-- other thing than setuptools_scm (deprecation soon ?) or documentation on ho setuptools_scm work
 - nox build (work with C++ ? don't know, should test)
 - git(hub, lab) actions, cibuildwheels
 - build & twine (first to gitlab repo)